GeorgetownMakerHubOrg/air-quality/README.md

 A MicroPython implementation of STIA315.
-In lieu of Feather Huzzah, this version uses:
+This version uses:

 1. [D1 Mini from Weemos](https://tinyurl.com/yc5p8gho) in lieu of Adafruit's Feather Huzzah
 2. D1 Mini Battery Shield